NavyaG-lab/Tech-writer/hausmeister/on_call_runbook.md

 ### Solution

+  * Consider decreasing the workload.
+For example if the job is a periodic maintenance job like `pollux-auto` consider [decreasing the number of databases](https://github.com/nubank/castor/blob/master/resources/castor_config.json.base) it updates the cache for at a time, as long it can still maintain the service SLO.
   * Change the storage class for the instances assigned to that job in `aurora-jobs`.
 See [this PR](https://github.com/nubank/aurora-jobs/pull/1232) for an